-Global Payments is reported to be showing interest to acquire Total Systems Services (TSYS) for $20 billion.
-The companies will likely announce the deal on today.
+Global Payments has agreed to acquire Total Systems Services (TSYS) for $21.5 billion.
+The companies announced the deal today.
 The reports had an immediate effect on the stocks of the two companies.
 TSYS shares jumped by 17.9% and shares of Global Payments saw a gain of 3.7%.

 Global Payments is based in Atlanta and is part of the S&P 500 index.
 In 2017, it had a revenue of $3.98 billion and net income of nearly $500 million.
 The company, which was founded in 2000, employs 10,000 people around the world.

 Its main business involves providing payment processing services to merchants.
 It allows retailers to accept debit/credit card payments acting as the merchant acquirer.
 The source of revenue for Global Payments is the 1-2% commission it receives for the credit card transactions.
 The company provides other services as well, including analytics.
 The main market for the company is North America, where it generated 75% of its revenue in 2016.

 TSYS provides merchants with payment processing services as well.
 In 2018, TSYS made $4.028 billion in revenue and $577.917 million in net income.
 The company, that has over 35-year-old history employs 12,820 people.

 It has many subsidiaries in the FinTech world including ProPay, NetSpend, and TransFirst.
 The company has gone through a period of fast growth in the past year.
 Its stock is currently up 23% year to date, which has brought TSYS’ market capitalisation to $17.6 billion as opposed to $23.3 billion boasted by Global Payments.